mjtsai1974/DevBlog/_posts/2018-07-15-bayesian-ml-net-var-elim.md

 >$f_{1}(Y,V)$=$\sum_{w}P(Y\vert V,w)\cdot P(w)$
 >&#10113;do the factor join over $V$ to eliminate $V$:
 >$f_{2}(Y,X,U)$=$\sum_{v}f_{1}(Y,v)\cdot P(X\vert U,v)\cdot P(v)$
->This is the same finding that <font color="#C20000">the elimination of a node having more multiple children, then these children and their parents(if any), must be taken into computation cost</font>.
+>This is the same finding that <font color="DeepPink">the elimination of a node having more multiple children, then these children and their parents(if any), must be taken into computation cost</font>.
 >&#10114;do the factor join over $Y$ to eliminate $Y$:
 >$f_{3}(+z,X,U)$=$\sum_{y}f_{2}(y,X,U)\cdot P(+z\vert X,y)$
 >&#10115;do the factor join over $X$ to eliminate $X$: